Sandrineavida/ISCC-Notes/Readme.md

-The paper we choise to present is : **Deep Evidential Fusion with Uncertainty Quantification for Multimodal Medical Image Segmentation**
+The paper we chose to present is : **Deep Evidential Fusion with Uncertainty Quantification for Multimodal Medical Image Segmentation**

 ---